Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

 By setting `config.defaultEvents.pageViews` to `true`, you enable Amplitude to use default page view tracking behavior.
 The default behavior sends a page view event on initialization.
-The event type for this event is "[Amplitude] Page View".
+The event type for this event is "[Amplitude] Page Viewed".

 ##### Advanced configuration for tracking page views